 The Posthuman Relationships is a book written by Ultimate philosopher Ganbaatar and subsequently released onto the mesh as an open-source project.
 Ganbaatar predicts that transhumanity will be splitting into subgroups, becoming very different kinds of posthumans as each pursues their own methods of transcendence, or is left behind.
-The Posthuman Relationships were written to help maintain peace in those times, designed first to promote peace, allowing for violence only as a last resort of self-defense, and mutual coherence.
+The Posthuman Relationships were written to help maintain peace in those times, allowing for violence only as a last resort of self-defense, and while maximizing mutual coherence

 Inspired by the Five Bonds of Confucianism, Ganbaatar identified basic types of relationships and how they could be maintained even between very different beings.
 A formal system is more likely to be understood by many types of minds than what seems natural and intuitive to only one.

 Employer and Employee: The most straightforward relationship.
 Recommendations are for a formal contract, thoroughly negotiated so as to ensure a fair deal, with each party understanding their obligations.
 If this can be accomplished, all that must be done is abide by the contract.
-If this cannot be done, no contract can be valid, and inaction is advised.
+If the two parties are so different that this cannot be done, no contract can be valid, and inaction is advised.

 Governor and Governed: Ganbaatar defines these relationships as